 Remember, high blood pressure isn't a problem you can treat and then ignore.
 Even if you're able to stop taking blood pressure medication, it's still important to maintain healthy habits.
 Here's how:

-- Eat a healthy diet-the DASH (Dietary Approaches to Stop Hypertension) diet is an effective eating plan for lowering blood pressure.
+- Eat a healthy diet — the Dietary Approaches to Stop Hypertension (DASH) diet is an effective eating plan for lowering blood pressure.

 - Get 30 minutes of physical activity on most days of the week.

 - Quit smoking.

 - Schedule regular checkups with your doctor to make sure you're keeping your blood pressure in check.